-Rondo had 21 points, his first against the Mavericks after leaving them via free agency over the summer.
-The guard was acquired by Dallas in a trade with Boston and had a tumultuous 46-game stint that included clashes with coach Rick Carlisle.
-The four-time All-Star averaged 9.3 points and 6.5 assists.
+Coach George Karl said he hopes Rondo can play after tweaking his ankle in the fourth quarter.
+The point guard was acquired by the Mavericks in a trade with Boston last season and had a tumultuous 46-game stint that included clashes with coach Rick Carlisle.

 The relationship ended when Carlisle said Rondo had a back injury and wouldn't play again two games into a five-game playoff loss to Houston in the first round last April.

 Rondo avoided pregame boos by sneaking to the bench during Dallas introductions Jan.
 5 when Deron Williams had 25 points and hit a 3-pointer at the buzzer in the second overtime to give Dallas a 117-116 victory.

 The Mavericks escaped with their 22nd consecutive home win in the series, which is second only to San Antonio's 32 straight against Golden State.

 Cousins led Sacramento with 35 points and 17 rebounds in the January defeat.
 Rudy Gay added 31 points but now could be out for a third straight game with a strained shoulder.